PeregrineZ/heroqlte_att_selinux_permissive/README.md

-# himaul_selinux_permissive
+# heroqlte_att_selinux_permissive
-Set selinux to permissive on himaul
+Set selinux to permissive on heroqlte_att.

+See Releases for .ko file.